landro/TesTcl/README.md

 - Require the **testcl** package and import the commands and variables found in the **testcl** namespace to use it.
 - Enable or disable logging
 - Add the specification tests
   - Describe every _it_ statement as precisely as possible.
+It serves as documentation.
-  - Add an _event_ .
-This is mandatory.
+  - Add an _event_ . **This is mandatory.**
   - Add one or several _on_ statements to setup expectations/mocks.
 If you don't care about the return value, return "".
   - Add an _endstate_.
 This could be a _pool_, _HTTP::respond_, _HTTP::redirect_ or any other function call (see [link](https://devcentral.f5.com/tech-tips/articles/-the101-irules-101-routing#.UW0OwoLfeN4)).
-  - Add an _verify_.
-This is condition to evaluate after iRule execution.
-Describe every verification as precisely as possible, add as many verification as needed in particular test scenario.
+  - Add a _verify_.
+The verifications will be run immediately after the iRule execution.
+Describe every verification as precisely as possible, add as many *verification*s as needed in your particular test scenario.
-  - Add an HTTP::header initialization if you are testing modification of HTTP headers.
+  - Add an HTTP::header initialization if you are testing modification of HTTP headers (stubs/mocks are provided for all commands in HTTP namespace).
-  - Add a _run_ statement in order to actually run the Tcl script file containing your iRule.
-This is mandatory.
+  - Add a _run_ statement in order to actually run the Tcl script file containing your iRule. **This is mandatory.**

-_it_ statement has two arguments, description and code to execute as test case.
+_it_ statement takes two arguments, description and code block to execute as test case.
-_event_ statement has single argument - event type.
+_event_ statement takes a single argument - event type.
 Supported values are HTTP_REQUEST and HTTP_RESPONSE.
-_on_ statement has following syntax: _on_ ... (return|error) result
+_on_ statement has the following syntax: _on_ ... (return|error) result
 _endstate_ statement accepts 2 to 5 arguments which are matched with command to stop processing iRule with success in test case evaluation.
-_verify_ statement four arguments.
+_verify_ statement takes four arguments.
 Syntax: _verify_ "DESCRIPTION" value _CONDITION_ {verification code}
     - _description_ is displayed during verification execution
     - _value_ is expected result of verification code
     - _condition_ is operator used during comparison of _value_ with code result (ex. ==, !=, eq).
-    - _verification_code_ is code to evaluate after iRule execution _run_ statement has two arguments, file name of iRule source and name of iRule to execute
+    - _verification_code_ is code to evaluate after iRule execution _run_ statement takes two arguments, file name of iRule source and name of iRule to execute

+##### A word on stubs/mocks (you choose what to call 'em)#####
-There is ready to use _HTTP::header_ mockup implementation, which simulates behavior of original F5 implementation (as described at [link](https://devcentral.f5.com/wiki/irules.HTTP__header.ashx)).
+There is a ready to use _HTTP::header_ mockup implementation, which simulates behavior of original F5 implementation (as described at [link](https://devcentral.f5.com/wiki/irules.HTTP__header.ashx)).
 However _insert_modssl_fields_ subcommand is not supported in current version.
+In addition, most of the other commands in the HTTP namespace have been implemented.
+We've done our best, but might have missed some details.
+Look at the sourcecode if you wonder what is going on in the mocks.

 #### Avoiding code duplication using the before command